Director of Program AdministrationPosted on June 8, 2022

 Primary Office: Bangor, Maine

-Under the overall direction of EMDC’s President & CEO, the Director of Program Operations is responsible for the overall organization, administration, staffing, and leadership of the EMDC’s economic, business, community, lending, and workforce development programs.
+Under the overall direction of EMDC’s President & CEO, the Director of Program Administration is responsible for the overall organization, administration, staffing, and leadership of the EMDC’s economic, business, community, lending, and workforce development programs.
 The Director provides technical support and mentoring to EMDC program employees.
 The Director will work closely with other senior management staff to develop and deliver services, which will directly benefit the agency’s clients.

 - Prepares program budgets and implementation plans for Board approval.